Utopism/redmine_xtended_queries/TESTS.md

       * Assignee's Member of group                             OK
       * User is me                                             OK
       * Author is me                                           OK
-      * SMILE SPECIFIC : BU Project                            ?
       * Last Time entry
-        * Is last Time Entry for issue and user                ?
+        * Is last Time Entry for issue and user                OK
-        * Is last Time Entry for issue                         ?
+        * Is last Time Entry for issue                         OK
-        * Is last Time Entry for user                          ?
+        * Is last Time Entry for user                          OK
   * Time report
     * New Time report filters                                  ?
       * Project updated (date)                                 OK